Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

 \paragraph{Bike Brake Levers [NN]} The squeezing of the two brake levers is controlled by Nonlinear interactions.
 For example, each hand can grip the handle of a spray bottle, with the degree of squeezing corresponding to the braking force applied.
 Holding the spray bottle vertically simulates the feel of vertical brake levers (drop bar) on a road bike.
-If no suitable object is available, the braking force can also be controlled by making a squeezing gesture in mid-air to mimic the action of pressing brake levers.
+If no suitable object is available, the braking force can also be controlled by making a squeezing gesture in mid-air to mimic squeezing brake levers.

-\paragraph{CPR~\cite{fang_vr_2023} [NN-2]} During CPR training, both hands use Nonlinear interactions for control.
-Ideally, training should be done on a proper dummy body, but in the absence of one, similar rebound-effect substitutes like a sofa can be used.
+\paragraph{CPR [NN-2]} During CPR training, both hands perform Nonlinear interactions for control.
+Ideally, training should be done on a proper dummy body, but in the absence of one, similar rebound-effect substitutes such as a sofa can be used~\cite{fang_vr_2023}.
 This allows for practicing the rhythm and procedure, with the intention of transitioning to a more realistic dummy when available.
 If no suitable object is available, a body visualization can be used in space, with both hands performing compressions on the digital representation in mid-air.

 \paragraph{Backpack Sprayer [NF]} The handle used to pressurize the tank is controlled by Nonlinear interactions, while the spray nozzle is controlled by Free interactions.
 For example, one hand can press the lever of a nail clipper to simulate pressurizing the tank (alternatively, this can be done by pressing the thumb against a bent index finger in mid-air, with the bending degree representing the pressure).
-The other hand can hold an object, such as a sunflower, and move it freely in space, with liquid spraying from the center of the flower (or making an open-hand gesture in mid-air to represent the nozzle, with liquid spraying from the center of the palm).
+The other hand can hold an object, such as a sunflower, and move it freely in space, with virtual liquid spraying from the center of the flower (or making an open-hand gesture in mid-air to represent the nozzle, with liquid spraying from the center of the palm).
 The spray speed depends on the tank's pressure, and when the pressure is insufficient, the other hand can continue to pressurize the tank.